The definition of stress according to science

 Understanding stress, knowing what causes stress, personality profiles, stress at work…… It may seem complicated to figure all these out by yourself.
 After all, you may not be a medical doctor, a biologist, a psychiatrist or a business analyst.
 And certainly not all in one.
 How on Earth can you figure all of this out efficiently and quickly?

 You would have to go through scientific literature and reports written by psychologists and experts in business organization.
-Many of scientific journals and reports are only available through expensive subscriptions, and are difficult to read for those who are not experts.
+Many scientific journals and reports are only available through expensive subscriptions, and are difficult to read for those who are not experts.